geonetwork/doc/source/customizing-application/implementing-a-schema-plugin.rst

 Each metadata schema should contain XSLTs that display and possibly edit metadata records that belong to the schema.
 These XSLTs are held in the ``present`` directory.

-To be be used in the XSLT include/import hierarchy these XSLTs must follow a naming convention: metadata-<schema-name>.xsl.
+To be used in the XSLT include/import hierarchy these XSLTs must follow a naming convention: metadata-<schema-name>.xsl.
 So for example, the presentation xslt for the iso19139 schema is ``metadata-iso19139.xsl``.
 For the MCP, since our schema name is iso19139.mcp, the presentation XSLT would be called